 Further, given the lack of rape/sexual assault crisis services in the many counties surrounding the university, SART collaborated with local residents to establish the Statesboro Regional Sexual Assault Center (SR-SAC).
 Since the founding of SART its chair has remained an active board member of SR-SAC, which now has its own administrative office, an executive director, a sustainable budget, and a community board of directors.
 In addition, in 2007, SR-SAC was designated as the official sexual violence response agency by the Ogeechee Judicial Circuit.

 The Sexual Assault Response Team is a multidisciplinary team with representatives from various on and off-campus departments and organizations.

 Participation is voluntary and open to all Georgia Southern University faculty and staff on any of our three campuses: Statesboro, Armstrong, and Liberty.
 Time commitment varies from person to person.
 Some folks choose to join the Google group, while others actively attend meetings, assist in coordination and planning, and/or facilitate programming.
-Meetings occur on the first Wednesday of the month at 8:15 AM via Zoom.
+Virtual meetings occur on the second Wednesday of each month at 10am.

 If you are a faculty or staff member and want to join SART, please click below:

 Academic Success Center

 Department of Health Sciences & Kinesiology